-Iftop is network monitoring utility that provides real time real time bandwidth monitoring.
-Iftop measures total data moving in & out of the individual socket connections i.e. it captures packets moving in and out via network adapter & than sums those up to find the bandwidth being utilized.
+Iftop is network monitoring utility that provides real time monitoring network bandwidth.
+Iftop measures total data moving in & out of the individual socket connections i.e. it captures packets moving in and out via network adapter & than sums those up to find the bandwidth being utilised.

 Installation on Debian/Ubuntu

 Iftop is available with default repositories of Debian/Ubuntu & can be simply installed using the command below,

 For installing iftop on CentOS or RHEL, we need to enable EPEL repository.
 To enable repository, run the following on your terminal,

 RHEL/CentOS 6 (64 Bit)

 $ rpm -Uvh http://download.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm

 After epel repository has been installed, we can now install iftop by running,

 $ yum install iftop

 This will install iftop utility on your system.
 We will now use it to monitor our network,